storageos/cluster-operator/docs/pod-scheduler-mutating-admission-controller.md

 - The pod has at least one volume that is managed by StorageOS.
 - The StorageOS cluster has the scheduler enabled.

-Both the above conditions must be true for the mutation to applied.
+Both the above conditions must be true for the mutation to be applied.

 ## Deployment